bajamircea/bajamircea.github.io/_posts/2016-03-26-specialop-lifetime-examples.markdown

 Here is a sample class that implements a thread pool.

-It assumes there is a class `stoppable_thread` which requires a `void()` in the constructor (and starts the thread), and with a destructor that signals to stop and joins the thread.
+It assumes there is a class `stoppable_thread` which requires a `void()` function in the constructor (and starts the thread), and with a destructor that signals to stop and joins the thread.

 {% highlight c++ linenos %}
 #include "stoppable_thread.h"